23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 This command will activate whenever you type `/number` in your server, and the bot will reply back with `Your number is <number>!`

 <br>

 Congratulations!
 You've now added some functions to your bot!
-If you want to add more commands, just follow the same steps above, and change the name, description, and reply as you see fit!
+If you want to add more commands, just follow the same steps above, and change the `.setName`, `.setDescription`, and `.reply` fields to whatever parameters you want!